Equine Physiotherapy Diploma Programme

 Can I work through the programmes in less time?

-Due to the inclusion of study weeks and internships which are scheduled throughout the course duration, it is not possible to obtain certification in a shorter time frame.
+Due to the inclusion of study weeks which are scheduled throughout the course duration, it is not possible to obtain certification in a shorter time frame.
 You may be able to work through the course material and written assignments at a faster rate than estimated here if you are able to devote more time to your studies.
 However, we do not encourage students to work through quickly at the expense of the quality of their work.

 Please follow the link below to download an application form for the Equine Physiotherapy Diploma Programme.